DiHo78/ADSNotebooks/README.md

 # ADSNotebooks

- by now I have only 2 notebooks in it to show my weird ADS problem
+I've started with only 2 notebooks to show a weird ADS problem I had.

+BY the time there will be probably more ADS NBs I'll create